yinmayoo185/SportsJumpMotion/README.md

   Use the files in the `event_annotations/` folder to identify jump events and view detailed jersey number annotations at the tracklet level.

 - **Player Tracklets:**
-  The `images/` folder contains sequences of cropped bounding boxes for players, useful for detection and tracking tasks.
+  The `images/` folder contains sequences of cropped bounding boxes for players.

 - **Binary Segmentation:**
   The `images_binary/` folder provides binary segmentation masks that can assist in refining player localization and segmentation analyses.